 $1.93 Million Medical Malpractice Verdict

 One notable verdict involves a United States Marine veteran who sought care from the Marion VA Medical Center.
-After concerning results from a PSA test, Gunter had a series of additional PSA test, all with worrisome results.
+After concerning results from a PSA test, Gunter had a series of additional PSA tests, all with worrisome results.
 Despite tests indicating a 45% chance that Gunter had prostate cancer, he received no notice of these results.
 No one scheduled a follow up appointment, and his cancer treatment was needlessly delayed.

 After finally receiving a diagnosis of metastatic prostate cancer, Gunter filed a medical malpractice lawsuit.
 He sought compensation for disfigurement, pain and suffering, loss of a normal life and shortened life expectancy.
 The court awarded him $1.93 million.